leaf-bci/leaf-bci.github.io/doc/pretraining.md

 5. Optimize `masked_reconstruction_loss + next_window_reconstruction_loss`.

 The causal branch does not prepend a beginning-of-sequence token.
 Training and inference use the same positional indices, avoiding the former one-position shift between the two paths.

-The same random spectral corruption and masking are also used during validation, so individual validation losses are stochastic.

 ## Default hyperparameters